alasttocs/receipt-processor/README.md

-# Receipt-Processor-Challenge
+# Receipt Processor Challenge

-This project is a web service that processes receipts according to the provided API.
+This project is a web service that processes receipts according to the provided API(s).
 Since the challenge documentation states that the api need not be ready for production, it was designed to simplify aspects such as authentication, logging, port routing, etc.

 # Command Line Arguements

-noAuthMode: Runs the application in test mode without authentication.
+- noAuthMode: Runs the application in test mode without authentication.
-debugMode: Enables debug mode for logging to assist with troubleshooting.
+- debugMode: Enables debug mode for logging to assist with troubleshooting.
-logToFile: Enables logging to a file.
+- logToFile: Enables logging to a file.
-logFileName: Overrides the name of the log file.
+- logFileName: Overrides the name of the log file.

-- Note: for challenge simplicity logToFile/logFileName options are not fully supported when running in a docker container.
+Note: for challenge simplicity logToFile/logFileName options are not fully supported when running in a docker container.
 I wanted to avoid the need for the reviewer to mount disks, copy additional files, etc.

 # Installation and Usage